colinbarry/jekyll-asset-post-processor/README.md

 # jekyll-asset-post-processor
 Suffix your Jekyll assets with cache-busting version hashes

-## How it works
+## How It Works

-`jekyll-asset-post-processor` takes a given asset, suffixes a version hash based on it's contents and name, and then bundles it in your website's final build.
+`jekyll-asset-post-processor` takes a given asset, renders/processes it, suffixes a version hash based on it's contents and name, and then bundles it in your website's final build.
 It was built for cache busting with these core concepts in mind:

 - Work with all assets: CSS, JS, images, videos, etc.
-- Produce a version hash that's consistent across environments and Git friendly.
+- Produce a version hash that's consistent across environments and is Git friendly.
 - The ability to import assets within HTML and Sass files.
 - Simple to setup and use, matching Jekyll's simplicity.
 - No inline templates: you handle the code, the plugin handles the assets.
+- Fully compatible with `jekyll serve`.
+- Extendable with custom processors.

 Used in production at [darcysupply.com](https://darcysupply.com).